FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_calculate-diff/readme.md

 # RPC calculate-diff

-This RPC creates a diff between the actual UniConfig topology nodes and the intended UniConfig topology nodes.
-The RPC input contains a list of UniConfig nodes to calculate the diff.
-Output of the RPC contains a list of statements representing the diff.
+This RPC creates a diff between actual and intended UniConfig topology nodes.

+RPC input contains a list of UniConfig nodes for calculating the diff.
+RPC output contains a list of statements representing the diff.
 It also matches all input nodes.

-If RPC is called with empty list of target nodes, diff is calculated for each modified node in the UniConfig transaction.
-If some node fails for any reason, the RPC fails entirely
+If the RPC is called with an empty list of target nodes, a diff is calculated for each node modified in the UniConfig transaction.
+If a node fails for any reason, the entire RPC fails.

 ![RPC calculate-diff](RPC_calculate-diff-RPC_calculate_diff.svg)